greyshirtguy/Pro7SimplePresentationLoop/README.md

 You will want to setup the web-browser to run this .html file in fullscreen mode (and at computer startup).

 1. Copy simpleloop.html to a computer (on same network as Pro7).
-2. Update the follow values in the script code to suit your setup:
+2. Open simpleloop.html in your fav text eidtor and update the following values in the script code to suit your setup:
 ```
 /*********** UPDATE THESE TO SUIT YOUR PRO7 SETUP *********************/
 var ipAddressOfProPresenterComputer = "192.168.1.7"; // Hostname can used used here also if you have hostname resolution for your ProPresenter computer